 - (a) The Local 1000 Board of Directors shall meet at least four times per year to discuss routine business of the Local for a minimum of two days per meeting.
 At least two Board meetings shall be in person.
-Special or emergency meetings shall be called by the Chair of the Board as needed to meet operational requirements. - (b) Upon petition by a majority of the Local 1000 Board of Directors members, the Chair of the Board shall call a special meeting of the Board. - (1) Such petition shall contain the following information: - The specific issue(s) for the proposed agenda and the circumstance(s) or reason(s) such issue(s) cannot reasonably be dealt with at the next regularly scheduled Board meeting; - (ii) The potential damage or loss to the Local or its members which is likely to occur if such issue(s) are not resolved at the meeting proposed by the petition; - (2) Such petition shall be delivered to the Local 1000 Chair of the Board or, in the Chair's absence, the Vice President/Secretary-Treasurer for consideration 24 hours prior to its circulation. - (c) Except in urgent situations, notice shall be given to Directors at least 30 days prior to the meeting date. - (d) In urgent situations, notice shall be given to Directors at least five days prior to the meeting date. - (e) Notice of meetings shall be the responsibility of the Chair of the Board as directed by the Board of Directors. - 3.2.01 Quorum
+Special or emergency meetings shall be called by the Chair of the Board as needed to meet operational requirements. - (b) Upon petition by a majority of the Local 1000 Board of Directors members, the Chair of the Board shall call a special meeting of the Board. - (1) Such petition shall contain the following information: - The specific issue(s) for the proposed agenda and the circumstance(s) or reason(s) such issue(s) cannot reasonably be dealt with at the next regularly scheduled Board meeting; - (ii) The potential damage or loss to the Local or its members which is likely to occur if such issue(s) are not resolved at the meeting proposed by the petition; - (2) Such petition shall be delivered to the Local 1000 Chair of the Board or, in the Chair's absence, the Vice President/Secretary-Treasurer for consideration 24 hours prior to its circulation. - (c) Except in urgent situations, notice shall be given to Directors at least 30 days prior to the meeting date. - (d) In urgent situations, notice shall be given to Directors at least five days prior to the meeting date. - (e) Notice of meetings shall be the responsibility of the Chair of the Board as directed by the Board of Directors.
+In the event the Chair does not issue the call for such a meeting within three (3) business days of receipt of a petition by majority of the UCSW Board of Directors members, the Executive Director shall issue the call for such a meeting within five (5) business days of the delivery of the petition to the Board Chair. - 3.2.01 Quorum - (a) A majority of the Local 1000 Board of Directors shall constitute a quorum. - (b) Business requiring a vote shall not be conducted without a quorum. - 3.2.02 Order of Business